-In this episode of Real 101: The Home Buying & Selling Show, Realtor Joe Terceira and Daniel Ott, President and Lead Designer at White Willow Design explain the process of construction design and what the customer needs to do to get one.
+In this episode of Real 101: The Home Buying & Selling Show, Daniel Ott, President and Lead Designer at White Willow Design explains the process of construction design and what the customer needs to do to get one.

 Is a Construction Permit the Same Thing as a Building Permit?

 Although many people think of them as the same thing, building and construction permits are not the same.
 In fact, the building permit is only the end result of the entire process involved in getting a construction permit.

 In order to get a construction permit you will also need zoning clearances, fire-department approvals, engineering approvals, grading plans, site plan approvals and Conservation Authority or Niagara Escarpment Commission if the building is close to a body of water.

 Of course, the construction process can be broken down into more manageable chunks, involving municipalities (planning and building departments) on one side and third-party entities (anything not related to municipalities) on the other side.

 There is a lot involved in the planning department itself and it basically breaks into smaller departments, but in order to get to a building permit you will first need to obtain a zoning clearance stamp, regardless of the municipality.

 The zoning on the property tells how far the constructor can build around the property.
 If the house is already too far over so the constructor must ask for a special permission via a minor variance in order to do that.

 Apart from zoning, the planning department also includes the engineering department for topographical surveys and several other smaller departments.